I write about edge-dwellers, the Celtic word for the capacity to go back and forth between two worlds, the mystical and the physical.

 I was seeking a spiritual space of my own, not one imposed on me by generations of men, and I felt Julian could help me.
 Over my lifetime, as a woman, I had gained much in the legal, social and economic areas, but what I felt about the soul had little connection to what I encountered.
 What my body knew was not connected to any religious dogma, nor my intuition and consciousness to objective reasoning.
 My wisdom, gained from a lifetime of seeking, seemed to have little reality in the outside world.
 Julian offered me a powerful feminine image from her book The Revelations of Divine Love.
 “God all wisdom is our loving Mother.”
 The Church could easily have condemned this as blasphemy, but her book is considered a spiritual classic, unparalleled in English religious literature.

-After Markus and I arrived in Norwich I set off for a short walk around our hotel.
+After Marc and I arrived in Norwich I set off for a short walk around our hotel.
 The district was called Tombland because hundreds of plague victims were buried there.
 I wondered if Julian, before she entered her retreat, could have lost children in the plague?
 Julian’s long life spanned parts of the fourteenth and fifteenth centuries.
 At that time the Black Death struck rich and poor alike.
 In Norwich, bad harvests followed quickly one upon another, and hunger and desperation invaded the town and surrounding countryside.

 Those centuries saw England in the age of chivalry.
 Chaucer wrote The Canterbury Tales and the Hundred Years War dragged on against France.
 A husband was easily lost in such long term fighting.
 Norwich, a walled city of consequences, was then famous for its wool and weaving.
 While visiting the open market, I stopped at a stall where a woman was selling hand-knitted articles.